 Most drive units are equipped with an adjustable rudder trim tab.
 This trim tab should be adjusted to balance the steering at the speed which you travel most frequently.
 Variations in speed, boat load, or changes in the drive unit trim will cause the steering to pull in one direction.
 If the boat pulls to the left, adjust the trim tab to the left and vice versa.

 Trim Tab Pump Location

-The pump is located on the starboard side of the cabin in the vee berth storage area.
-The hydraulic fluid should be checked on a seasonal basis.
+The trim tab pump is located in the starboard console storage compartment.
+The hydraulic fluid levels should be checked on an annual basis or anytime there is evidence of a leak.

 Operation Of Optional Features